 Each application round awards up to 10 grants, split evenly between STEM and non-STEM businesses, via a competitive process managed by the Delaware Division of Small Business.

-EDGE Grants began in 2019 and are funded through a cooperative agreement with the U.S. Small Business Administration, ensuring equal and nondiscriminatory access.
+EDGE Grants began in 2019 and are funded through a cooperative agreement with the U.S. Small Business Administration, ensuring equal and nondiscriminatory access to monetary aid.
+Special consideration is often extended to businesses that uplift disabled folks, helping drive inclusive innovation across Delaware.

 Antares REACH Grant Program Details and Eligibility